RockhurstHS/STEAM-Blog/_posts/2017-03-12-SensED-Design-Demo-Day-Project-Proposals-Submitted.md

 - **GREEN** smart: Unleash your ideas in the area of sustainability, energy and climate change - creating a way to improve green living, energy consumption, or tap into new ways to help flood areas and flooding, beach erosion, air quality and other climate issues.
 - **MOVE** smart: Think about how technology can improve how people and products move about our city.
 Smartphones, sensors, and open data have enabled new ways of getting from point A to B: from car-sharing services like Zipcar, to taxi services like Uber, or clever transport apps like Citymapper that help people navigate between a bus, a shared bike station, and renting a car.

+Each group is equipped with Macbook Pro laptops, [GrovePi starter kits](https://www.dexterindustries.com/GrovePi/get-started-with-the-grovepi/grove-pi-starter-kit/), and we are in awaiting a shipment of [a lot more sensors](https://www.dexterindustries.com/GrovePi/supported-sensors/).
+On the laptops, we run VirtualBox and Ubuntu Server.
+Students installed Node.js and MongoDB on their virutal machines.
+They are hosting apps in Express with Socket.io so it's possible to read sensors from the Raspberry Pi computer through a student managed server and ultimately to a web interface for data visualization.
+It's very exciting!

+If you would like to know more, check out the playlist I use in the classroom:   [https://jameswclark.github.io/IoT-Challenge/Info/](https://jameswclark.github.io/IoT-Challenge/Info/)

+If you looked at that link, you'll see the project is broken up into three teams.
+This provides some nice boundaries for students to contribute their work.
+It also lends some great opportunities to split the curriculum and run interstitial lessons.
+I created checkpoints that require teams working in tandom to join forces and complete an objective.
+I feel really good about the playlist approach to running the class instruction.

 The big demo day is April 13, 2017 at Think Big Partners in downtown KC.
 I look forward to seeing how students assemble the various pieces of this challenge into final projects.
 Below are the project proposals submitted by each team.

+Check back to this post later and I'll have uploaded some photos.

 ## Project Ideas